asyml/forte/docs/ontology_generation.md

                 └── ft_module.py
     ```

 * Run the cleanup command and observe the directory structure.
-The cleanup preserves the partial directory structure in case there exists files that are not generated by the framework.
+The cleanup preserves the
+partial directory structure in the case there exists files that are not generated by the framework.
     ```bash
     $ generate_ontology clean --dir user-project/src

     INFO:scripts.generate_ontology.__main__:Directory /Users/mansi.gupta/user_project/src not empty, cannot delete completely.
     INFO:scripts.generate_ontology.__main__:Deleted files moved to /Users/mansi.gupta/user_project/.deleted/2019-11-28-02-53-29-952561.
     ```

- * Note that the deleted directories are moved to a timestamped directory inside ``.deleted`` and can be restored, unless `--force` is passed.
+* For safety, the deleted directories are not immediately deleted but are moved to a timestamped
+ directory inside ``.deleted`` and can be restored, unless `--force` is passed.

- * If the directories that are to be generated already exist, the files will be generated in the already existing directories.
+ * If the directories that are to be generated already exist, the files will be generated in the
+ already existing directories.

- * Automatically generated folders are identified by an empty marker file of the name ``.generated``, and automatically generated files are identified by special headers.
-If the headers or marker files are removed manually, than the cleanup won't affect them.
+ * Automatically generated folders are identified by an empty marker file of the name ``.generated``,
+ and automatically generated files are identified by special headers.
+If the headers or marker files
+ are removed manually, than the cleanup won't affect them.